 Moreover, Kalimantan Island has the largest percentage of migrant households compared to the population of all households in Kalimantan.
 Mostly half of the household population are migrant households, either pure migrants or mixed.
 However, Kalimantan has a smaller migration network size than Jawa.
-In absolute terms the number of migrant households in Jawa is greater than in Kalimantan.
-The finding of Table 1 and Figure 1 indicates the necessity for further analysis to examine the impact of migration network on household migration status.
+In absolute terms, the number of migrant households in Jawa is greater than that in Kalimantan.
+The findings of Table 1 and Figure 1 indicate the necessity for further analysis to examine the impact of the migration network on household migration status.

 Main Estimation

-Table 2 presents the estimation results of the effects of the migration network on the household migrant status in several specifications.
+Table 2 presents the estimation results of the effects of the migration network on household migrant status in several specifications.
 Specification (1), without including any control variables, shows that the relationship between the migration network and the status of migrant households is positive and statistically significant, meaning that an increase in the migration network can increase the probability of a household migrating.
-Furthermore, in specifications (2), (3), and (4), we include islands fixed-effect, year fixed-effect, and the interaction of both.
+Furthermore, in specifications (2), (3), and (4), we include island fixed effects, year fixed effects, and the interaction of both.
 In specification (2), when considering the control in the form of the characteristics of the head of the household, the migration network still has a positive effect on the probability of household migration, although with a smaller magnitude.
 These results indicate that we cannot ignore the characteristics of the head of the household in household migration decisions.

 Meanwhile, specification (3) controls the household characteristics and indicates the same direction as the previous specifications.
 However, specification (3) produces an even smaller magnitude than specification (2), indicating that the socioeconomic conditions of the household have a more significant influence on the decision of a household to migrate compared to the characteristics of the head of the household.
 Finally, the full specification (4) takes into account both the characteristics of the head of the household and the socioeconomic conditions of the household and confirms the results of the three previous specifications.
-Every one-point increase in the migration network will increase the probability of migration by 0.12 percentage point.
-This magnitude is equivalent with implied elasticity of 0.33%.
+Every one-point increase in the migration network will increase the probability of migration by 0.12 percentage points.
+This magnitude is equivalent to an implied elasticity of 0.33%.
 Nevertheless, the magnitude of the migration network is not too large in influencing migration decisions.
-It is because migration is a decision influenced by many complex factors.
-Furthermore, the R-squared value shows an increase from without including any control variable (specification (1) in Table 2) to specification (4), indicating that explanatory variables have increasing power in explaining the dependent variable.
+This is because migration is a decision influenced by many complex factors.
+Furthermore, the R-squared value shows an increase from not including any control variable (specification (1) in Table 2) to specification (4), indicating that explanatory variables have increasing power in explaining the dependent variable.

 Nevertheless, these findings are consistent with the literature showing that migration networks are essential for migrating opportunities (Beine et al., 2015; McKenzie and Rapoport, 2010; Mckenzie and Sasin, 2007).
-The result is very reasonable to understand in the case of Indonesia, considering that Indonesia is a country which has tightly kinship values.
+The result is very reasonable to understand in the case of Indonesia, considering that Indonesia is a country that has tight kinship values.
 Individuals or households subjectively will be more comfortable moving to areas considered more familiar because of the presence of relatives, friends, or residents from the same region in the destination area.

 Table 2 Regression Estimation of Migration Network on Household Migrant Status